nyu-dh/website/source/_news/2023-06-20-FORC-Pilot.md

 ---
 title: Data Skills Immersion Training for Graduate Students
+category: announcement
 date: 2023-06-20
 tags:
   - training
   - digital research
-abstract: |
-"NYU Libraries Data Services and IT, GSAS Master's College, and the Arts&Sciences Office of Ed Tech will launch The Foundations of Research Computing (FORC) Camp in August 2023."
+abstract: "NYU Libraries Data Services and IT, GSAS Master's College, and the Arts&Sciences Office of Ed Tech will launch The Foundations of Research Computing (FORC) Camp in August 2023."
 ---

 The Data Services division of NYU Libraries and IT, the Graduate School of Arts & Science Master’s College, and the Arts & Sciences Office of Ed Tech is excited to launch a new training opportunity for graduate students!
 The [Foundations of Research Computing (FORC) Camp](https://sites.google.com/nyu.edu/forc-camp/home) is a pilot three day data skills immersion program that will be offered August 23-25, 2023.
 FORC will target A&S Master’s College students but be open to any NYU graduate student as capacity permits (limit is 40 students per track).
 There is something for everyone, from creating visualizations that require no coding skills to data harvesting and statistical analysis.